-QUICK-Comments is an AI-powered program that will suggest personalized feedback comments to teachers that they can send to their students.
+QUICK-Comments is an AI-powered program that will suggest personalized immediate feedback comments to teachers that they can send to their students.
 Current math textbooks ask students to explain their thinking 3 to 4 times on each night's homework, but teachers often don't have time to give detailed feedback on these problems.
 ASSISTments has traditionally graded multiple choice or problems with numerical or expression answers, but cannot grade the short explanations that students write for open-response questions.

 That's where QUICK-Comments comes in.